-> It may be tempting to slather on an inch-thick layer of product, but more isn’t necessarily better.
-A quarter-sized amount is plenty to achieve the right results.
+It may be tempting to slather on an inch-thick layer of product, but more isn’t necessarily better.
+A cherry-sized amount is plenty to achieve the right results.
 Natalie advises evenly applying this amount in a “pantyhose-thin” layer over the entire face.
 Pro tip: Use facial massage techniques to amp up the benefits of this part of your routine!

-> Remember, Eminence Organics face masks contain concentrated amounts of beneficial vitamins and nutrients.
+Remember, Eminence Organics face masks contain concentrated amounts of beneficial vitamins and nutrients.
 We recommend adding two to three drops of water to your product and warming it between your hands before massaging it into your face -— especially if the product is gel-based.
 This will allow for more slip, easier application and (bonus!) less product waste.

 2. Remember To Include Your Neck & Décolleté